 Were we to appreciate mistrust as an inclination, a cognitive tendency, or a structured disposition (in other words, habitus) towards eluding depredation - not simply as a rational calculation based on 'misinformation' - then its capacity as a mediator in a determinative web of economic exploitation that stretches back in time and links the extraurban US to distant metropoles could rise to the level of common sense.

 What might we learn from this experience?
 Perhaps that a healthy popular response to a pandemic depends on the existence of popular economic solidarity.
-For this time though, our colleagues across campus have foreclosed on that possibility.
+For this time though, ruling interests have foreclosed that possibility.